SkepticMystic/MathMap/Math Map Vault/Logic/Propositional Logic/Conjunction.md

 # Conjunction

 ---
-The logical operator **conjunction** is analogous to "and".
-It's the operator we used in our "Ted likes pie and Ted likes ice cream" example from earlier.
-The conjunction of any two propositions results in a new proposition which is only true when both of the original two propositions are true.
-This is why it's called "and".
+The logical operator **conjunction** combines two propositions into a new proposition in a way analogous to the word "and".
+You might recognize conjunction as the operator we used in our "Ted likes pie and Ted likes ice cream" example from earlier.
 Say we have the following two propositions:

 - $P$ says "I am thirsty"
 - $Q$ says "I am tired"

-The conjunction of the two would be "I am thirsty and I am tired".
-Conjunction is symbolized with a '$\land$' symbol, so we could write this new proposition as $P \land Q$.
-This is read as "$P$ and $Q$", because if we substitute in $P$ and $Q$ then we get our proposition all worded out.
+The conjunction of the two would be "I am thirsty and I am tired" (which is equivalent to saying "I am thirsty and tired").
+Conjunction is symbolized with the '$\land$' symbol, so we could write this new proposition as $P \land Q$.
+This is read as "$P$ and $Q$".

-We know that $P \land Q$ is only true when both $P$ **and** $Q$ are true.
-If I'm  thirsty but not tired, or tired but not thirsty, or neither thirsty nor tired, then the statement "I am thirsty and I am tired" is clearly false.
-Is there a way to show this using a truth table?
+The entire proposition $P \land Q$ is only true when both $P$ **and** $Q$ are true.
+In other words, if either $P$ or $Q$ are false, then the entire proposition is false.
+Hopefully this makes sense: if I'm  thirsty but not tired, or tired but not thirsty, or neither thirsty nor tired, then the statement "I am thirsty and tired" is clearly false.

+ The key takeaway here is that the conjunction of any two propositions results in a new proposition which is only true when both of the original two propositions are true.

+---

+Now, let's model the conjunction of two propositions using a truth table:

 <html>
 	<table>